GuilleQP/guilleqp.github.io/index.md

 <link rel="shortcut icon" type="image/png" href="images/favicon.ico">

 # Greetings!
 Guillermo Quintana here 😄.
-I'm a CS Engineer specialized in computation and machine learning.
+I'm a CS Engineer specialized in computation and machine learning, I'm currently studying a Master in Artificial Intelligence.
 This is a personal blog to keep track of all my projects ideas and thoughts.

 * * *
 ## Articles 📚